kevinhwang91/fzf-tmux-script/README.md

 * Swap the current pane and the target pane
 * Kill the target pane
 * Display the path of the current buffer of vim dynamically in fzf field of cmd
+* Display the current path of shell in fzf field of cmd

 ## Installation